tytydraco/yessleep/out/Im_a_former_black_hat_hacker_A_dying_billionaire_hired_me_to_find_a_circus_performer_last_seen_in_1922_Part_3.md

 “Okay.”

 I stepped out of his car.
-He looked at me like it was the time he’d see me, and he turned his car around and drove back the way we’d come.
+He looked at me like it was the last time he’d see me, and he turned his car around and drove back the way we’d come.

 I stared at the hills in the distance.
 Then I looked at my map on my phone.
 The X was straight ahead of me.
 I walked towards it, through the pomegranate trees.